 Strategic Map for Change and Continuous Improvement for Safety and Health

-The following strategic map describes major processes and milestones that need to be implemented to successfully implement a change process for safety and health.
+The following strategic map describes major processes and milestones that need to be implemented and maintained to achieve a successful process for safety and health.
 This strategy is intended to help you focus on the process rather than on individual tasks.
 It is common for most sites to have a tendency to focus on the accomplishment of tasks, i.e., to train everyone on a particular concern or topic or implement a new procedure for incident investigations.
 Sites that maintain their focus on the larger process are far more successful.
 They can see the "forest" from the "trees" and thus can make mid-course adjustments as needed.
 They never lose sight of their intended goals, and tend not to get distracted or allow obstacles to interfere with their mission.
 The process itself will take care of the task implementation and ensure that the appropriate resources are provided and priorities are set.

 Process Implementation Strategy: